-Film Review: The MasterPaul Thomas Anderson’s richly evocative period drama about a charismatic L. Ron Hubbard-esque writer and his quasi-barbaric sidekick is shot like a dream and has acting pyrotechnics to spare, but lacks some of the director’s characteristica
+Film Review: The MasterPaul Thomas Anderson’s richly evocative period drama is shot like a dream and has acting pyrotechnics to spare, but lacks some of the director’s characteristically thunderous panache.

 The Master makes what should have been long obvious now utterly clear: Paul Thomas Anderson can lay claim to being one of the era’s few American writer-directors afflicted with greatness.
 It is hard to think of another homegrown filmmaker who so consistently brings such psychologically astute scripting, the ability to coax nakedly revelatory performances from actors, and that classically trained eye for framing to each film he makes.
 After a few punchy neo-pulp art-house mini-epics and his arrestingly experimental There Will Be Blood in 2007, a once-in-a-career kind of masterpiece, the expectations for a new Anderson film can be excused for being unrealistically high.
 To that point, The Master may not match the level of artistry or thematic intensity seen in Blood, but it is Anderson’s most approachable film in years, with his most vividly realized characters to date.
 There won’t be much else like it on screens this year.